Welcome to the Ballroom: Anime

 It was announced in the February 2017 issue of the Monthly Shōnen Magazine that the series would receive an anime television series adaptation.
 The series is directed by Yoshimi Itazu and written by Kenichi Suemitsu, with animation produced by Production I.G, character designs by Takahiro Kishida and music composed by Yuki Hayashi.
 Tetsuya Kinoshita produced the anime.
 It had its world premiere at the 2017 Anime Expo on July 2, 2017, later premiering on MBS and other channels on July 8, 2017.
-From episodes 1-11, Unison Square Garden performed the opening theme song "10% Roll, 10% Romance" (originally "Chandelier Waltz"), while Mikako Komatsu performed the ending theme song "Maybe the next waltz."
-From episode 12 onwards, the opening theme song was "Invisible Sensation" by Unison Square Garden while the ending theme song is "Swing heart direction" by Mikako Komatsu.
+From episodes 1-11, Unison Square Garden performed the opening theme song "10% Roll, 10% Romance" (originally "Chandelier Waltz"), while Mikako Komatsu performed the ending theme song "Maybe the Next Waltz".
+From episode 12 onwards, the opening theme song was "Invisible Sensation" by Unison Square Garden while the ending theme song is "Swing Heart Direction" by Mikako Komatsu.
 Amazon began streaming the anime series on their now-defunct Anime Strike service in U.S. and on Amazon Video worldwide one day before the first episode aired in Japan, with the following episodes streamed as soon as they aired in Japan.
 The series ran for 24 episodes.
 Anime Limited announced that they had acquired the series for release in the United Kingdom and Ireland.

 Episode list

 Reception

-It was nominated for the 6th Manga Taishō.
-It was number nine on the 2013 Kono Manga ga Sugoi!
+Welcome to the Ballroom was nominated for the 6th Manga Taishō.
+The series ranked ninth on the 2013 Kono Manga ga Sugoi!
 Top 20 Manga for Male Readers survey.
 It was placed seventh in Zenkoku Shotenin ga Eranda Osusume Comic 2013, a 2013 ranking of the top 15 manga recommended by Japanese bookstores.
 It is nominated for the 8th Manga Taishō.
 Volume 4 sold 53,892 copies in the week of April 14 to 20, 2013.